palantir/gradle-baseline/docs/best-practices/code-reviews/readme.md

 - **Does this code have TODOs?** TODOs just pile up in code, and become stale over time.
 Have the author submit a ticket on GitHub Issues or JIRA and attach the issue number to the TODO.
-The CR should not contain commented-out code.
+The proposed code change should not contain commented-out code.

 ### Maintainability